Energy-Efficient and High-Performance Data Transfers with DRL Agents: SPARTA Model Overview

 \subsubsection{Why R\_PPO for \texttt{SPARTA}?
 Training and Inference Cost Analysis}

-While Table~\ref{table:comparison} shows that R\_PPO has higher training and inference overhead compared to some other algorithms (e.g., DQN or PPO), Figures~\ref{fig:comparisionAlgos} and~\ref{fig:retrain} highlight its superior transfer performance (higher throughput and/or lower energy during actual data movement).
-This trade-off can be captured mathematically by examining the total energy cost associated with both training and inference.
+Table~\ref{table:comparison} shows that R\_PPO has higher \emph{one-time} training cost and slightly higher per-step inference overhead than some baselines (e.g., DQN, PPO).
+However, Figures~\ref{fig:comparisionAlgos} and~\ref{fig:retrain} show that R\_PPO achieves better \emph{transfer-level} behavior (higher throughput and/or lower data-plane energy).
+Since \texttt{SPARTA} is trained once and then used repeatedly, the relevant question is: \emph{after how many transfers does R\_PPO's lower transfer energy outweigh its higher training cost?}

-Let $E_{\text{train}}(M)$ be the energy (in KJ) required to train model $M$, and $E_{\text{inf}}(M)$ be the energy (in J) consumed per inference step.
-For a given data-transfer job that requires $S$ inference steps (e.g., $S$ monitoring intervals) and for $T$ total jobs, the \emph{overall} cost to use model $M$ is: